 Columbia Street Farm

-Formerly a concrete baseball field, the Columbia Street Farm was founded in 2001 and is now a thriving 2.75 acre produce production, compost site and outdoor classroom that supplies two of our farms stands and CSA.
+Formerly a concrete baseball field, the Columbia Street Farm was founded in 2001 and is now a thriving 2.75 acre produce production, compost site and outdoor classroom that supplies our farms stands and CSA.
 We harvest over 15,000 pounds of produce each year, welcome hundreds of volunteers and host community events throughout the growing season.

 560 Columbia Street

 Brooklyn, NY 11231

 One of the first urban farms built on public housing land, the Red Hook Houses Farm (also referred to as Wolcott Farm) is a 1.1 acre operation based at Red Hook Houses West.
 The Farm was built in 2013 through a collaboration with Green City Force, the Mayor’s Office, and the NYC Housing Authority and harvests over 5,000 pounds of produce each year.
 Residents of public housing take home produce for free by caring for the farm or by bringing in food scraps for us to compost.

 30 Wolcott Street